azaffaza/vial-qmk/keyboards/azafactory/sicpad/readme.md

-# sicpad
+# Sicpad

 ![sicpad](imgur.com image replace me!)

-A typical 2x3 macropad with RGB per-key lighting and rotary encoder.
+A typical 2x3 macropad with per-key RGB lighting and a rotary encoder.

 * Keyboard Maintainer: [Abizar Faza](https://github.com/azaffaza)
-* Hardware Supported: Open-source sicpad PCB at [azafactory](https://github.com/azaffaza/azafactory).
+* Hardware Supported: Open-source Sicpad PCB at [azafactory](https://github.com/azaffaza/azafactory).
 * Hardware Availability: These PCBs are open-source so you can manufacture them by yourself or order from a factory.

 Make example for this keyboard (after setting up your build environment):